 - People with limited English proficiency

-- Rural communities
+- Rural and Urban communities

 Budget

-Projects will be awarded up to a maximum of $20,000.
-The number of awards that receive funding will depend on the number of organizations that apply for and meet funding criteria.
-All funded activities must be completed by Friday, June 27, 2025.
+All funded activities must be completed by Tuesday, June 30, 2026.
 A Final Report must be completed and submitted by the lead organization within 30 days of activity completion.

 Each lead organization must include participation from at least one other organization.
 A letter of commitment from a partner organization can serve as evidence of intended participation.